4GeeksAcademy/machine-learning-content/06-ml_algos/decision-trees.md

 ### Structure

 The structure of a decision tree resembles that of an inverted tree.
 It starts with a node called **root node** that contains all the data.
 This node is split into two or more child nodes based on some criterion.
 These are the **decision nodes**.
-This process is repeated for each child node, creating what are called **branches**, until a node is reached that is no longer split.
+This process is repeated for each child node, creating what are called **branches**, until a node that is no longer split is reached .
 These final nodes are called **leaf nodes** and represent the final decision or prediction of the tree.

 ![decision_tree_structure](https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/decision_tree_structure.jpg?raw=true)